A Curiosity Learning Labs Product

 Humanitarian Values

-Abakhi's world is filled with displaced communities, struggling systems and those in need.
-Players make decisions that affect populations — building empathy, social justice thinking and a genuine understanding of global citizenship.
+Abakhi's world is filled with displaced communities and struggling systems.
+Players make decisions that affect populations , building empathy and genuine understanding of global citizenship.

 🧠